ropensci/roweb3/content/multilingual-publishing/_index.md

 The project's documentation will be useful to extend this effort to other languages and for other communities and projects with translation efforts.

-This effort [is supported by the Chan-Zuckerberg Foundation](/blog/2021/12/20/inclusive-leadership-program/) and NumFOCUS.
+This effort is supported by the [Chan-Zuckerberg Initiative](/blog/2021/12/20/inclusive-leadership-program/) and [NumFOCUS](https://numfocus.org/).